glandfried/TrueSkillThroughTime.jl/README.md

 The learning curves of players `"a"` and `"b"` contain one tuple per game played (not including the initial prior): each tuple has the time of the estimate as the first component, and the estimate itself as the second one.

 Although in this example no player is stronger than the others, the TrueSkill estimates present strong variations between players.
-TrueSkill Through Time solves this problem by allowing the information to propagate throughout the system.
+TrueSkill Through Time solves this problem by allowing the information to propagate throughout the system by calling the method `convergence()`.

 ```
 convergence(h)